Courses

 Stella Yarrow - Stella is a member of the Running Jump Print workshop.
 She is an experienced printmaker and print teacher, specialising in sustainable print methods and in lino print.
 She applies a flexible approach to teaching, adapting her approach to her students’ levels of skill, experience and interests.
 Stella is a member of the Printmakers Council.
 She exhibits with Crouch End Open Studios and at galleries in London and nationwide.
 Stella’s work can be seen on Instagram @stellayarrow2018

-• Make a new plate using carborundums for darker tonal values
+• Make a new plate using carborandums for darker tonal values

-• Print ghost print.
+• Print plate and ghost print.
 Cut into ghost print and block print with it

 • Cut another plate and print